juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 	func foo<A, B>(x: A, y: B) -> Any<A, B> { ... }
 	```

+* Passed as arguments of generic type to generic functions.
+This is consistent with Swift's current behavior: generics cannot be specialized on existential types, only concrete types.

 ### Generics

 Existentials can be used in generic declarations in the following ways: